Low blood pressure may also cause an

 Causes of hemorrhagic stroke

-hemorrhagic stroke is caused by bleeding inside the
+hemorrhagic stroke is caused by bleeding in or around the

-brain (called subarachnoid hemorrhage).
-Bleeding inside the brain may be a
+Bleeding inside the brain itself (intracerebral hemorrhage, or ICH) may be a

 aneurysm or uncontrolled high blood pressure.